top of page

 Little Known and Remarkable Facts

-• Sumerians and Egyptians documented extensive pharmacopeias long before Hippocrates wrote a word.
+• Sumerians and Egyptians documented extensive pharmacopeias long before Hippocrates ever wrote a word.
 These records reveal centuries of trial, error, and refinement.

 • Many modern drugs were inspired by or derived from herbs, including aspirin from willow and digoxin from foxglove.

-• Historical and cultural herbalism also includes rituals, energetics, and observation- based knowledge, which remain relevant in modern practice.
+• Historical and cultural herbalism also includes rituals, energetics, and observation-based knowledge, which remain relevant in modern practice.

 Why Study Herbalism Today